agude/agude.github.io/_drafts/2021-09-29-switrs_ford_vs_toyota_during_covid_19.md

 ### Location

 Perhaps Ford owners just live in areas with loser restrictions, like the Central Valley?
-No. Here is restricted to a single Bay Area county:
+No. Here is data from a single Bay Area county:

 [![The collision rate for Fords compared to Toyotas in Contra Costa County before and after the COVID-19 stay at home order in California, with mean